 Privacy does not require that such technologies be avoided altogether – it is a myth that privacy and public health are incompatible, although tensions exist.
 However, it is highly controversial in a democracy that the state should recommend or enforce the use of a technology to effectively monitor human contacts pre-emptively.
 It is even more controversial for it to take place without adequate legal protections.
 Canada’s Privacy Commissioner, speaking to the joint statement on contact tracing his office released in collaboration with provincial and territorial counterparts, has emphasized this gap.
 Their guidelines deliberately go beyond the strict requirements of Canada’s privacy laws, which he believes are insufficiently up to date to provide sufficient protection for privacy if such apps are widely used) It is in that context that the Canadian debates regarding technologically-assisted contact tracing must be framed.

 Privacy principles require that intrusions be necessary and proportionate, and contact tracing has ignited a debate regarding whether these applications can be either.
 First, there is a real debate to be had over whether technology-assisted contact tracing will work—and a reasonable level of assurance of effectiveness is important when assessing necessity.
 Given the significant technical challenges in proximity measurement, and the current conditions in Canada (which in many jurisdictions includes limited testing capacity at present), it is unclear whether the tracking will in fact support the public health goals as claimed.
 If the app registers many false positives—that is, registers a close contact for a sustained period wrongly—people will get too many notifications, which may lead to unnecessary self-isolation and ultimately, notification fatigue encouraging people to just ignore the app.
-If the app fails to register true instances of close contact, false negatives leave people at risk while providing a dangerous sense of securityEmpirical research also suggests that significant uptake is required to render these apps maximally helpful.
+If the app fails to register true instances of close contact, false negatives leave people at risk while providing a dangerous sense of security.

+Empirical research also suggests that significant uptake is required to render these apps maximally helpful.
 Initial research from Oxford University was widely reported as saying that 60% of the population (which equates to about 80% of smart phone users) would need to participate to create strong utility, although some debate is emerging about potential utility with lower levels of uptake.
 In that context, the need for public trust and willingness to download the app has been a driver in many conversations about necessary privacy protections to engender that trust.
 It has also, more recently, seen some such as MP Nathaniel Erskine-Smith speculate about moving from an opt-in to an opt-out model, a move CCLA would oppose as lessening the genuine nature of voluntary consent by placing the onus on people to decide they don’t want it, rather than make a deliberate choice to seek it out and download it.
 Other issues with uptake include the necessity to have a relatively new, expensive phone for most of these apps to run, which may mean some segments of the population would be left out of any benefits such apps might provide, if benefits were to eventually emerge.